 Confronting piracy: Resurgent scourge, collective response

 After the number of attacks reached a record high in 2011, incidences of piracy dropped 28 percent in the first three months of 2012.
 Overall, the number of worldwide attacks decreased from 142 to 102 cases, primarily due to international mobilization and enhanced naval patrols off the coast of Somalia.
 However, attacks intensified near Nigeria and Indonesia as pirates shifted routes in response to increased policing, raising fresh concerns over the shifting and expanding threat of piracy.
-In addition to the human toll, piracy has significant economic ramifications.
-According to a report by the nonprofit organization Oceans Beyond Piracy, Somali piracy cost the global economy nearly $7 billion in 2011.
+In addition to the human toll, pervasive piracy can have significant economic ramifications.
+According to a report by the World Bank, The Pirates of Somalia, Ending the Threat, Rebuilding a Nation [PDF], the global economy is losing 18 billion dollars per year due to the increased costs of trade caused by Somali piracy.
 Sustained international coordination and cooperation is essential to preventing and prosecuting piracy.

 Recognizing this imperative, countries from around the world have shown unprecedented cooperation to combat piracy, particularly near the Gulf of Aden.
 In August 2009, the North Atlantic Treaty Organization commenced Operation Ocean Shield in the horn of Africa, where piracy increased close to 200 percent between 2007 and 2009.
 This effort built upon Operation Allied Protector and consisted of two standing maritime groups with contributions from allied nations.
 Although the efforts concentrate on protecting ships passing through the Gulf of Aden, they also renewed focus on helping countries, specifically Somalia, prevent piracy and secure their ports.
 Meanwhile, the United States helped establish Combined Task Force 151 to coordinate the various maritime patrols in East Africa.
 Other countries including Russia, India, China, Saudi Arabia, Malaysia, and South Korea, have also sent naval vessels to the region.